blunttedsmurf/JustDubs/README.md

-# JustDubs
+# JustDubs.TV
-Kodi Addon For Anime
+Kodi Addon For Anime, brought to you by Blunttedsmurf